cnag-aat/assembly_pipeline/README.md

                         Dictionary with assemblies that need to be polished but not assembled and directory where they should be polished.
 Example: '{"assembly1":"polishing_dir1"}' '{"assembly2"="polishing_dir2"}' ...``

+If you want to improve an already polished assembly, you can give it to the pipeline by using the option ``--postpolish-assemblies POSTPOLISH_ASSEMBLIES [POSTPOLISH_ASSEMBLIES ...]
+                        Dictionary with assemblies for whic postpolishing steps need to be run but that are not assembled and base step for the directory where the first postpolishing step should be run.
+Example:
+                        '{"assembly1":"s04.1_p03.1"}' '{"assembly2"="s04.2_p03.2"}' ...``

 # Run examples